Interfacial friction dictates long-range force propagation in tissues

 The external stress field at the surface $S(r,t)$ is transmitted from the tissue through focal adhesion patches.
 Choosing a form for this term implies a corresponding hypothesis for tissue biomechanics.
-Evidence shows that such force is not provided by the crawling of cells \cite{kawaue-preprint}.
+Evidence shows that such force is not provided by the crawling of cells \cite{kawaue}.
 The breakdown of intercellular junctions could be a viable mechanism to release the stress previously stored in those junctions on a very short time-scale and thus push the substances away from the apoptotic cell \cite{Teng2017}.
 This transient process generates a spatial stress distribution which transmits to the gel surface.
-The same experiment also found that the sliding of focal adhesions is negligible at the interface between the cell layer and the gel, indicating that the force is transmitted through the elastic deformation of integrins and hence the external stress could persist for some time.
-Yet, it is unknown how the stress is distributed in space and how it evolves with time because of other slow biomechanics.
-In this section, we investigate the dynamics of a gel under three natural patterns of surface stress field, $S(r,t)$, and see if the experimental observations can be recapitulated.
+The same experiment also found that the sliding of focal adhesions is negligible at the interface between the cell layer and the gel, indicating that the force is transmitted through the elastic deformation of integrins and hence the external stress could persist for some time\cite{kawaue}.
+Since it is unknown how the stress is distributed in space and evolves over time due to complex biochemical processes upon an apoptosis event, we start from a simple and reasonable $S(r,t)$ as a benchmark, and see to what extent the experimental observations can be recapitulated.